 - You do not have to read the lessons in order.
 However, we do suggest that you take Lessons 1, 3, and 4 first.
 These lessons are used as building blocks for the techniques and information presented in the other lessons. - You may revisit a lesson as many times as you want.
 We suggest that you take your time as you read through each lesson.
 Don't hesitate to read through a section several times and take notes if you wish, especially about techniques you want to try later.
 Stop and try the techniques when you encounter them in the lessons.
 If you want to work on a part of a lesson one day and finish it the next, pause the recording and restart it again when you are ready to continue.
-If it would be easier to have a print copy of a lesson, feel free to visit www.oib-tac.org, where you can find a downloadable print version of each lesson. - You can use the following links to locate rehabilitation agencies and professionals by visiting the American Printing House for the Blind (APH) Connect Center or the IL OIB-TAC.
-If you are a veteran, visit the veteran blind rehabilitation program for help with your vision loss.
+If it would be easier to have a print copy of a lesson, feel free to visit IL OIB-TAC, where you can find a downloadable version of these Lessons for Living. - You can use the following links to locate rehabilitation agencies and professionals by visiting American Foundation for the Blind (AFB) VisionAware the OIB-TAC - or if you are a veteran please contact your local_US Department of Veterans Affairs_for help with your vision loss.